anchor: your all-in-one internship hub

 RESEARCH

-To understand the challenges students face, we conducted eight in-depth user interviews with UMSI students representing diverse academic tracks and personal backgrounds.
-These interviews provided a rich foundation of qualitative data that shaped the design of Anchor.
+To understand the challenges students face, we conducted eight in-depth user interviews with UMSI students from diverse academic tracks and backgrounds.
+These conversations provided a rich foundation of qualitative data that shaped the design of Anchor.

 • How do students currently search for internships, mentorships, and career resources?